GetValkyrie/valkyrie-docs/docs/installation.md

 ------------

 Valkyrie is a Drush extension, and thus requires a recent version of Drush.
-We currently recommend using Drush 7.x.
+We currently recommend using the latest Drush 7.x.
 Earlier versions *may* work, but are not currently well-tested or supported.
 Note that Drush can be installed stand- alone, if you are unable or unwilling to upgrade your system install.

  * https://github.com/drush-ops/drush#installupdate---a-global-drush-for-all-projects